 By road: Aurangabad is very well-connected with all the major cities of the state via road.
-It is approximately 400 km from the state capital of Mumbai, around 240 km from both Nagpur and Pune, and almost 200 km from Nashik.
-There are highway connections with all these places and also the route till the famous caves of Ajanta (107 km) and Ellora (29 km) is very comfortable.
+It is approximately 400 km from the state capital of Mumbai, around 240 km from both Nagpur and Pune and almost 200 km from Nashik.
+There are highway connections with all these places and also the route to the famous caves of Ajanta (107 km) and Ellora (29 km) is very comfortable.

-By rail: Aurangabad has a major railway station where there are direct trains available to Mumbai via Nashik, Nagpur, Pune and even to other parts of India including New Delhi via Bhopal, Gwalior and Agra, and Amritsar via Panipat, Ludhiana and Jalandhar and even to southern cities like Hyderabad.
+By rail: Aurangabad has a major railway station where there are direct trains available to Mumbai via Nashik, Nagpur, Pune, and even to other parts of India including New Delhi via Bhopal, Gwalior, and Agra, and Amritsar via Panipat, Ludhiana, and Jalandhar and even to southern cities like Hyderabad.